0davidog/Umbra-Report/README.md

 ### Project Backlog

 Due to the small scope of this project, having a project backlog and seperate iterations didn't seem neccessary as their would only be one project to client hand-over.
 It was instead decided to keep all the user stories in the one project iteration list.
 A project backlog milestone was created however on github to follow agile practice.

+Update: User Stories with the 'won't-have' label that didn't fit into the scope of this project were moved back into the project backlog at the end of the iteration period.

 You can view it [here](https://github.com/0davidog/Umbra-Report/milestone/2).

 ### Iteration 01 – Due 05/03/2024